 - Teach the class social ‘door openers’ for greeting others.

 - We all know that goal setting is crucial in the classroom.

 - Once you have developed a comfortable relationship with the student, take time to sit down and ask about their feelings and social activities they want to engage in.

 - Based on one-on-one discussions, set small achievable goals for the student.

 - This is the only suggestion that wouldn’t be open to the whole class and it really depends on your expectations of the students in your class.

 - One year, I had an extremely shy student.
 We would organise for the written part of the speech to be ready at least a week before the due date.
-She would practise in front of me in the mornings before school, then she would select a couple of friends to practise it in front of during breaks.
+She would practice in front of me in the mornings before school, then she would select a couple of friends to practice it in front of during breaks.
 I would then select a smaller selection of students for her to do her speech in front of.
 I was happy with this to provide a mark.
 I figured it wasn’t worth throwing her in front of the whole class.

 It’s important to note that just like any other student in your class, each shy student that you come across will have different strengths and weaknesses.